StephanieKoehl/DesignThinking-Revamp/README.md

 # DesignThinking-Revamp
 This repo contains materials related to creating a solution that will ease the transition into design thinking methodology.

+**Problem:**
 Currently beginners find the design thinking process difficult, more help and better organization of resources is needed for a smooth transition into this beneficial framework.

 ### Project Scope